BoBch27/firevault_go/README.md

 	ctx,
 	NewQuery().ID("6QVHL46WCE680ZG2Xn3X"),
 	&user,
-	NewOptions().MergeFields("address.Line1"),
+	NewOptions().SkipValidation("address.Line1"),
 )
 if err != nil {
 	fmt.Println(err)
 }
-fmt.Println("Success") // address.Line1 field will be deleted from document, since it's not present in data
+fmt.Println("Success") // no validation will be performed on the address.Line1 field
 ```
 - `Validate` - A method which validates and transforms passed in data.
 	- *Expects*:
 		- ctx: A context.
 		- data: A `pointer` of a `struct` with populated fields which will be validated.
 		- options *(optional)*: An instance of `Options` with the following chainable methods having an effect.
 			- SkipValidation: When used, it means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
+If no field paths are provided, validation will be skipped for all fields.
+Otherwise, validation will only be skipped for the specified field paths.
 			- AllowEmptyFields: When invoked with a variable number of `string` params, the fields that match the provided field paths will ignore the `omitempty` and `omitempty_validate` rules.
 This can be useful when a field must be set to its zero value only on certain method calls.
 If not used, or called with no params, all fields will honour the two rules.
 			- ModifyOriginal: When used, if there are transformations which alter field values, the original, passed in struct data will also be updated in place.
 Note: when used, this will make the entire method call thread-unsafe, so should be used with caution.
 			- AsCreate: When used, it allows the application of the same rules as if performing a `Create` operation (e.g. `required_create`), i.e. it performs the same validation as the one before document creation.